 The Kerr Center’s Cannon Horticulture Plots have been certified organic since 2011.
+Organic certification was allowed to lapse in 2017, but organic management continues in order to permit easy re-certification in the future.
 On this page, learn what is required for organic certification, and how to achieve and maintain it.

 The Oklahoma Department of Agriculture, Food, & Forestry is an accredited organic certifier, and also maintains a list of certified organic producers and processors in the state.